Divius/Divius.github.io/posts/ironic-denver-2019.rst

 * An existing specification proposes attaching IP information to virtual media.
   The initial contributors had become inactive, so we decided to help this work to go through.
+Volunteers are welcome.

 * As an alternative to that, we discussed using IPv6 SLAAC with multicast DNS (routed across WAN for Edge cases).
 A couple of folks on the room volunteered to help with testing.
-We need to fix python-zeroconf_ to support IPv6.
+We need to fix python-zeroconf_ to support IPv6, which is something I'm planning on.

 Nova room
 ---------

 In a cross-project discussion with the Nova team we went through a few topics:

-* We discussed whether Nova should use new Ironic API to build config drives.
+* Whether Nova should use new Ironic API to build config drives.
 Since Ironic is not the only driver building config drives, we agreed that it probably doesn't make much sense to change that.

 * We did not come to a conclusion on deprecating capabilities.
 We agreed that Ironic has to provide alternatives for ``boot_option`` and ``boot_mode``